chiramiso/devenv/README.md

 ## Overview

-**Devenv** is a flexible, Docker-based development environment that allows you to manage multiple programming projects without installing languages or tools directly on your machine.
-Each project has its own Dockerfile for specific dependencies while sharing a common development container for tools like Vim, Tmux, and Git.
-A centralized Makefile streamlines commands for building, running, and managing projects.
+**Devenv** is a Docker-based development environment designed to provide an isolated yet flexible workspace for software development.
+It enables a consistent setup across multiple projects while maintaining separate dependencies and configurations per project.
+It allows you to manage multiple programming projects without installing languages or tools directly on your machine.

+This setup consists of:
+*	A shared development container with essential tools such as Vim, Tmux, Git, and others.
+*	Per-project Dockerfiles that define project-specific dependencies and language runtimes.
+*	A docker-compose setup to manage the shared development environment efficiently.
+*	A centralized Makefile for easy management of build, run, and project operations.

+## Disclaimer

+This setup reflects my personal development workflow and is tailored toward my projects involving Ruby, Python, and Node.js/TypeScript.
+While it may be useful for others, it is opinionated and optimized for my use cases.
+Feel free to adapt it to suit your own development needs.

 ## Directory Structure